TheRealJ2D/JMenus/README.md

 📘 Example JMenus Configuration

-Note: This is the best example I can give right now until the wiki is finished
+⚠ Note: This is the best example I can give right now until the wiki is finished

+⚠: you can click the copy button and test it by yourself in-game!

 ```
 title: '&8&l✦ &e&lExample Menu &8&l✦'